Skip to main content

 Depression In Women

 Did you know that women are twice as likely as men to experience depression?
-From hormonal changes to societal pressures, the reasons behind this imbalance are both complex and deeply rooted in the female experience.
+From hormonal changes to societal pressures, the reasons behind this imbalance are complex and deeply rooted in the female experience.
 While each woman’s journey with depression is unique, there are common factors that contribute to why depression in women is so prevalent.
-In this article, I’ll explore the role of hormones, social expectations, and how women can seek help and treatment to overcome depression.
+In this article, I’ll explore how hormones, societal expectations, and life challenges can impact mental health and discuss ways women can seek help and treatment to overcome depression.

 Hormones and Their Role in Depression